tsunami416604/azure-docs.hu-hu/articles/azure-stack/azure-stack-sql-resource-provider-deploy.md

 # Change the following as appropriate.
 $PfxPass = ConvertTo-SecureString "P@ssw0rd1" -AsPlainText -Force

-# Change to the directory If folder where you extracted the installation files.
+# Change to the directory folder where you extracted the installation files.
+Do not provide a certificate on ASDK!
-# Then adjust the endpoints.
 . $tempDir\DeploySQLProvider.ps1 `
     -AzCredential $AdminCreds `
     -VMLocalCredential $vmLocalAdminCreds `